20 Things to do in Banff in Winter for Non-Skiers

 The Bow Valley Parkway, or 1A, is a beautiful winter drive connecting Banff to Lake Louise.
 It is especially beautiful just after a fresh snowfall, when the trees are absolutely covered in white.
 The road is much quieter in the winter, making me fall in love with the drive even more.
 Some of the best stops are Morant’s Curve, Johnston Canyon, and Storm Mountain Lookout!

-Snowshoe Back to Sundance Lodge
+Snowshoe or Cross-country Ski Back to Sundance Lodge

 Sundance Lodge is a beautiful cabin in Banff managed by Discover Banff Tours.
 In the winter, it’s possible to snowshoe back to the lodge and stay overnight, which is the perfect adventure for a non-skier in Banff.
 Once back at the lodge, the excellent staff will treat you to a delicious meal in a traditional log cabin.